pypa/distlib/docs/tutorial.rst

   (the scraping interface seems to work faster) and case-sensitive.
 For example, searching for ``'flask'`` will throw up no results, but you get the expected results when searching from ``'Flask'``.
 This appears to be a limitation of the underlying XML-RPC API.
-For example, 20 versions of a project necessitate 41 network calls (one to get the versions, and two more for each version -- one to get the metadata, and another to get the downloads information).
+Note that 20 versions of a project necessitate 41 network calls (one to get the versions, and two more for each version -- one to get the metadata, and another to get the downloads information).

+* :class:`PyPIJSONLocator`. -- This takes a base URL for the JSON service and will locate packages using PyPI's JSON API.
+This locator is case-sensitive.
+For example, searching for ``'flask'`` will throw up no results, but you get the expected results when searching from ``'Flask'``.
+This appears to be a limitation of the underlying JSON API.
+Note that unlike the XML-RPC service, only non-hidden releases will be returned.

 * :class:`SimpleScrapingLocator` -- this takes a base URL for the site to scrape, and locates packages using a similar approach to the